 Have you tried all the baits you wanted to try?

-Asking yourself these questions could unlock the answer that you have needed all day.
+Asking yourself these questions could unlock the answer that you needed all day.

 2. Avoid Public Honey Holes

-One question you should be asking yourself before ever stepping foot at the water is whether or not you are fishing a very public spot that everyone talks about.
+One question you should be asking yourself before ever stepping foot on the water is whether or not you are fishing in a very public spot that everyone talks about.

 Are you going to the same spot everyone else is going to?

-These spots can see a tremendous amount of pressure from fisherman.
+These spots can see a tremendous amount of pressure from fishermen.
 I guarantee you this affects the bite.

 There is NEVER NEVER NEVER a time when you need to stand in a line with everyone else to catch trout.